liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 I hope you enjoy reading this report, because the whole process took me months to prepare.
 Many times the thought of “I should be paid for this work” flashed in my mind.
 It really is not easy to conduct a survey of this size, and then write a report about it!

 For a lGbt game that we all know caters more towards gay players, I think LifeWonders’ success in attracting more players from other demographics is pretty commendable.
 If they can grow the group of paying players to keep the business running [while still staying true to their original mission](https://www.lifewonders.co.jp/?lang=en), I think that is good for everyone.
+(Ironically, "serving global market is also in their missions).

+While waiting for the ever elusive release of official translation, this wiki will still be here supporting oversea players.

+See you in next year survey!

 ## Data sanitization

-Given the sample size, it is not surprising that we might have responses that look suspicious.
+I put this at the end because I know most people will find this boring, but given the sample size, it is not surprising that we might have responses that look suspicious.
 I will talk about some of the measures I took to sieve the responses.

 ### Suspicious responses